Noise-induced hearing loss: Tinnitus

 Tinnitus is described as hearing a sound when an external sound is not present.
 Noise-induced hearing loss can cause high-pitched tinnitus.
 An estimated 50 million Americans have some degree of tinnitus in one or both ears; 16 million of them have symptoms serious enough for them to see a doctor or hearing specialist.
-As many as 2 million become so debilitated by the unrelenting ringing, hissing, chirping, clicking, whooshing or screeching, that they cannot carry out normal daily activities.
+As many as 2 million people become so debilitated by the unrelenting ringing, hissing, chirping, clicking, whooshing, or screeching that they cannot carry out normal daily activities.

 Tinnitus is the largest single category for disability claims in the military, with hearing loss a close second.
 The third largest category is post-traumatic stress disorder, which itself may be accompanied by tinnitus and may exacerbate it.

 Quality of life

-NIHL has implications on quality of life that extend beyond related symptoms and the ability to hear.
+NIHL has implications on quality of life that extend beyond related symptoms and hearing ability.
 The annual disability-adjusted life years (DALYs) were estimated for noise-exposed U.S. workers.^{[20]} DALYs represent the number of healthy years lost due to a disease or other health condition.
 They were defined by the 2013 Global Burden of Disease (GBD) Study.
 The DALYs calculation accounts for life limitations experienced because of hearing loss as a lost portion of a healthy year of life.
 The results indicate the number of healthy years lost by a group of people over a specific time period.

 The National Institute for Occupational Safety and Health (NIOSH) used DALYs to estimate the impact of hearing loss on quality of life in the CDC Morbidity and Mortality Weekly Report article "Hearing Impairment Among Noise-Exposed Workers in the United States, 2003-2012."
 It reported that 2.5 healthy years were lost each year for every 1,000 noise-exposed U.S. workers because of hearing impairment (hearing loss that impacts day-to-day activities).
 These lost years were shared among the 13% of workers with hearing impairment (about 130 workers out of each 1,000 workers).
-Mining, Construction and Manufacturing workers lost more healthy years than workers in other industry sectors; specifically and respectively in those sectors, 3.5, 3.1 and 2.7 healthy years were lost each year for every 1,000 workers.
+Mining, Construction, and Manufacturing workers lost more healthy years than workers in other industry sectors; specifically and respectively in those sectors, 3.5, 3.1, and 2.7 healthy years were lost each year for every 1,000 workers.